jasongoff/cloudresumechallenge/frontend.md

 The idea here is to create a Route53 entry and a bucketname that are the same as each other, then by certain configuration outlined below, Route53 will route HTTP traffic to your bucket static site!

+I created an S3 bucket to serve the static website.
+See [this article](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html) for a guide.

 I created a new Route53 hosted zone `jasongoff.neptune19.com` following [this guide](https://aws.amazon.com/premiumsupport/knowledge-center/create-subdomain-route-53/).

 CloudFormation template: [cft/route53-hostedzone.yaml](cft/route53-hostedzone.yaml).